Listing of Global Opportunities

 Child Family Health International (CFHI) offers more than 25 community-based global health education programs for students in nine countries (ArgentinaBolivia, EcuadorGhanaIndiaMexicoPhilippinesSouth Africa, and Uganda).
 Their programs can be searched by student type or by program.
 CFHI offers two-week intensive programs and four- to 16-week immersion programs with flexible start times.
 Costs of the programs vary by country, and multiple CFHI scholarships are available.

 Global Health Corps offers year-long paid fellowships to work in a range of critical roles within partner organizations on the front lines of health equity in Malawi, Rwanda, Uganda, the U.S., and Zambia.
 The fellowship focuses on leadership development and follows a partnership model in which all U.S. fellows are partnered with a fellow in their host country.
-Applications for the Africa Fellowship Cohort close January 10, 2024 and applications for the U.S. Fellowship program will open in January 2024.
+Applications for the Africa Fellowship Cohort close in January and applications for the U.S. Fellowship program opens in January.

 World Health Organization (WHO) Internship Programme offers placements at their headquarters in Geneva, Switzerland, and other WHO regional offices.
 WHO offers a wide range of opportunities for students to gain insight in the technical and administrative programs of WHO.
 Internships are six to 12 weeks.
 WHO internships are not paid; all costs for travel and accommodation are the responsibility of the intern candidate.
 Information about the application process is provided through links to each of the WHO internship program offices (headquarters, Africa, Americas, Europe, Eastern Mediterranean, Southeast Asia, Western Pacific).